Getting Started with Plotly for R

 By default all plots are set to public.
-Users with free account have the permission to keep one private plot.
-If you have additional private storage need, please visit Plotly products page.
-If you're a PRO USER and would like the setting for your plots to be private, you can specify sharing as private:
+Users with a free account are limited to creating public plots.
+If you have private storage needs, please visit Plotly products page.
+If you're a Personal or Professional USER and would like the setting for your plots to be private, you can specify sharing as private:

 plotly_POST(filename = "private-graph", sharing = "private")